Syria mortar bomb lands in Israeli village

 Israel captured the Golan Heights, a strategic plateau, from Syria during the 1967 Middle East war.
 The two countries signed a ceasefire agreement in 1974 after the so-called Yom Kippur War, but are still technically in conflict.

-Israel annexed the territory in 1981 in a move not recognised internationally.
+Israel annexed the territory in 1981 in a move not recognized internationally.

 (Writing by Maayan Lubell; editing by Crispian Balmer)